 ✔️ Roleplaying a dicky situation with someone who has given consent verbally in LOOC.

-❌ Going into mining just to gain items to make yourself antagonist, for muliple rounds.
+❌ Going into mining just to gain items to make yourself antagonist, for multiple rounds.

-❌ Breaking into the armoury and taking away everyones weapons as a non-antag.
+❌ Breaking into the armory and taking away everyone's weapons as a non-antag.

-✔️ On a major crisis, break into the armoury and secure a weapon for yourself if security is dead or missing.
+✔️ On a major crisis, break into the armory and secure a weapon for yourself if security is dead or missing.

 Rules are in place to help maintain order on Hyperstation 13, Breaking these rules will result in penalization, including but not limited to: removal from the server for any length of time, role bans, verbal warnings.
 Not knowing the rules is not a justifiable cause for breaking them.
 When you are done reading these rules, please study policies.